miahbates/lusan-tfb/README.md

 - Run cypress testing run command `npm run test`.

 ## User Stories :busts_in_silhouette:
+- As a user I want to filter search results.
-- As a user i want to find out my growing conditions.
+- As a user I want to search seeds.
-- As a user i want to view my wishlist.
+- As a user I want to view my wishlist.
-- As a user i want to add products to my wishlist.
+- As a user I want to add products to my wishlist.
-- As a user i want to compare the same products from different providers.
+- As a user I want to compare the same products from different providers.
-- As a user i want to filter search results.
-- As a user i want to search seeds.

-## Features: 🌟
+## Features 🌟
 * Filtering: filter by catgergory, condition, price.
 * Search bar.
 * Grid gallery.